 Basic net income (loss) per common share is based on the weighted-average common shares outstanding during the relevant year.
 Diluted net income (loss) per share is based on the weighted-average common shares outstanding during the relevant year adjusted for the dilutive effect of share-based awards and convertible debt.
 Basic and diluted net income (loss) per share are computed independently for each year presented, which involves the use of different weighted-average share count figures.
-As a result, and after factoring the effect of rounding to the nearest cent per share, the sum of each fiscal quarter-to-date basic and diluted net income (loss) per share.
+As a result, and after factoring the effect of rounding to the nearest cent per share, the sum of each fiscal quarter-to-date basic and diluted net income (loss) per share may not equal year-to-date basic and diluted net income (loss) per share.